aws/aws-cdk/packages/aws-cdk-lib/aws-rds/README.md

 In this way, different settings can be applied to different instances in a cluster.

-However, if Performance Insights is enabled at the cluster level, it is not possible to specify a different value for the instance level than the cluster level.
+**Note:** If Performance Insights is enabled at the cluster level, it is not possible to specify a different value for the instance level than the cluster level.

 ```ts